simbadSid/creedandbear_test/README.md

 * __4_sharedList_BufferedList_BufferedDb__: By buffering the accesses to the database, we divide the complexity of each consumer thread by the size of a buffer.
 * __5_perThreadList_BufferedList_BufferedDb__: The complexity of this algorithm is the same as the previous one.
 However, this algorithm reduces the contention between the producer thread and the consumer threads.
 It also remove any synchroniation between the consumer threads.

-An experimental evaluation of the proposed algorithm is plotted in XXXXXXX

 ## Experimental benchmark
 Inorder to compare the different proposed algorithm, we have implemented an experimental benchmarking (code [link](https://github.com/simbadSid/creedandbear_test/blob/main/code/src/testOrdersManager.cpp)).
 The result of this benchmark are presented in the following graphs.
 ![alt text](https://github.com/simbadSid/creedandbear_test/blob/main/resource/benchmark.png)
 ![alt text](https://github.com/simbadSid/creedandbear_test/blob/main/resource/benchmark_log.png)

-This experimentation compares each algorithm using different number of orders.
+This benchmark evaluates each algorithm using different number of orders.

 It is noteworthy that our experimentation uses the following assumptions:
 * For the sake of simplicity, the maximum latency to store an order within the database has been reduced to 10ms (instead of 1000ms in the original implementation).